 I have been gushing about the lovely ladies I met through the Kerala Kitchen event last month.
 I also was introduced to some yummy dishes I had not tried making before and these awesome cutlets are one of them.

-Sure we always have had cutlets at home- usually beef or veggies.
-My mom always makes them into oval shapes and I understand now why- the oval is the most space-efficient, taking up less surface area in a skillet so you can fry more at a time! also to stack and store in the freezer.
-Although for parties, when she was serving them as appetizers, she would roll them into balls so that you could pick them up daintily with tooth picks :)
+Sure we always have had cutlets at home-mostly meat or vegetable filled ones.
+My mom always makes them into oval shapes and I understand why- the oval is the most space-efficient, taking up less surface area in a skillet so you can fry more at a time! also to stack and store in the freezer.
+Although for parties, when she was serving them as appetizers, she would roll them into balls so that you could pick them up daintily with tooth picks!

-And though I have helped my mom roll them and dip them in bread crumbs and also fried them up numerous times, I have never made them myself.
+And though I have helped my mom roll them, dip them in bread crumbs and also fried them up numerous times, I have never made them myself.

-Swapna's adorably cute heart shaped beauties had me thinking of cutlets for days until I gave in to the temptation, opened up some tins of tuna and made these.
+Swapna's entry to our monthly round up had me thinking of cutlets for days until I gave in to the temptation, opened up some tins of tuna and made these.
 Now I have only one regret- why didn't I make these sooner?

 Its quite easy to do, and great to make ahead and freeze for those days when you want a quick meal and also a do ahead for parties when you have a lot of cooking to do.
 You can simply take these from the freezer, microwave for a minute or so and fry them up.